China claims success in curbing racy entertainment

 Popular Chinese shows have to tread very carefully.

-Last year, the regulator said it would suspend a television station in northern China for showing programs which showed disrespect towards an elderly parent and magnified family conflict.
+Last year, the regulator said it would suspend a television station in northern China for showing programmes which showed disrespect towards an elderly parent and magnified family conflict.

 (Reporting by Ben Blanchard; Editing by Robert Birsel)